christiankozalla/sitzplan/README.md

 3. Teachers should be able to save the seating plan as a PDF file on their machine.

 4. Authenticated teachers should be able to save their seating plan to the database.

+## ToDo

+1. Decent Styles for the application.

+2. Add PDF Export

+3. Connect Supabase for Auth and Data Storage

+4. Landing page